-The RDCK Board is exploring its role in watershed governance.
-Following the guidance of the Regional Watershed Governance Initiative Report dated January 2020, the RDCK is pursuing a multi-year initiative with the overall goal of creating the conditions for regional collaborative decision making to protect watersheds where drinking water sources are at risk.
+In 2020, following the guidance of the Regional Watershed Governance Initiative Report, the RDCK is initiated a multi-year initiative with the overall goal of creating the conditions for regional collaborative decision making to protect watersheds where drinking water sources are at risk.
 The RDCK wishes to acknowledge the funding support of the Real Estate Foundation of BC.

-The Watershed Governance Initiative is currently in Phase 2 – Data Collation & Mapping and continued Relationship Building.
-At the April Community Sustainability Living Advisory Committee (CSLAC) meeting, an update on the WGI was provided, see the presentation slides here.
+In April 2021 at the Community Sustainability Living Advisory Committee (CSLAC) meeting, an update on the WGI was provided, see the presentation slides here.

 The Kootenay Lake Partnership was formed in 2010 as a multi-agency initiative to support management approaches for a productive and healthy Kootenay Lake ecosystem.